Usha Uthup: Personal life

-Usha was born on 7 November 1947 into a Tamil family in Mumbai.
+Usha was born on 8 November 1947 into a Tamil family in Mumbai.
 Her father was Vaidyanath Someshwar Sami Iyer.

 She studied at St. Agnes High School, Byculla.
 When she was in school she was thrown out of music class because she didn't fit in with a voice like hers.
 But her music teacher recognized that she had some music in her and would give her clappers or triangles to play.
 Even though she was not formally trained in music, she grew up in an atmosphere of music.
 Her parents used to listen to a wide range from Western classical to Hindustani and Carnatic including Kishori Amonkar and Bade Ghulam Ali Khan on radio and she used to join them.
 She used to enjoy listening to Radio Ceylon.

 Her next door neighbor was S.M.A.
 Pathan, who was then the deputy commissioner of police.
 His daughter, Jamila, influenced Usha to learn Hindi and take up Indian classical music.
 This fusion approach helped her to pioneer her unique brand of Indian pop in the 1970s.

 She was married to Jani Chacko Uthup who hailed from the Manarcaud Painumkal family of Kottayam.
 They have a daughter Anjali and a son Sunny, named after the song, "Sunny".
 Her husband, Jani Chacko, died due to a cardiac arrest on 8 July 2024.

 Career

-Usha Uthup was a judge in Star Vijay's Airtel Super Singer Junior Season 1 and Airtel Super Singer 5.
-Her first public singing occurred when she was nine.
+Usha Uthup's first public singing occurred when she was nine.
 Her sisters, who were already exploring a career in music, introduced her to Ameen Sayani, then the most popular radio announcer in India.
 Ameen Sayani gave her an opportunity to sing in the Ovaltine Music Hour of Radio Ceylon.
 She sang a number called "Mockingbird Hill".
 After that, several appearances followed through her teenage years.